wavebeem/wavebeem.com/src/blog/2018-07-28-mechanical-keyboards-101.md

 ---
 title: "Mechanical keyboards 101"
-description: "An introduction to the exciting world of mechanical keyboards"
+description: "An introduction to the exciting world of mechanical keyboards."
 ---

 @[toc]